apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Two supermoons in August mean double the stargazing fun**
+**US and Australia deepen military ties to counter China**

-You can read more about it [here](https://abcnews.go.com/Technology/wireStory/supermoons-august-double-stargazing-fun-101813449).
+You can read more about it [here](https://abcnews.go.com/US/us-australia-deepen-military-ties-counter-china/story?id=101811272).

 ## Requirements
 - Python 3.8